Discover New Jersey Arts!

 Come be inspired, entertained and captivated…Come discover New Jersey’s vibrant, world-class arts scene!

 As the birthplace of film and home to a variety of acclaimed artists, New Jersey celebrates its long, rich history of artistic excellence everyday in its award-winning theaters, magnificent performing arts centers, unique museums, galleries and downtown arts districts.

-If you’re North Jersey bound be sure to catch a show at the New Jersey Performing Arts Center in Newark.
+If you’re North Jersey bound be sure to catch a show at the New Jersey Performing Arts Center (NJPAC) in Newark.
 As one of the nation’s largest performing arts centers, it attracts the brightest stars and other world-class performers year-round.